-The converse of Lagrange's Theorem is false.
+Remark 6.14 (The converse of Lagrange's Theorem is false).
 The group A_4 has order 12; however, it can be shown that it does not possess a subgroup of order 6.
 According to Lagrange's Theorem, subgroups of a group of order 12 can have orders of either 1, 2, 3, 4, or 6.
 However, we are not guaranteed that subgroups of every possible order exist.
-To prove that A_4 has no subgroup of order 6, we will assume that it does have a subgroup H such that |H| = 6 and show that a contradiction must occur.
-The group A_4 contains eight 3-cycles; hence, H must contain a 3-cycle.
-We will show that if H contains one 3-cycle, then it must contain every 3-cycle, contradicting the assumption that H has only 6 elements.
+To prove that A_4 has no subgroup of order 6, we will assume that it does have such a subgroup H and show that a contradiction must occur.
+Since A_4 contains eight 3-cycles, we know that H must contain a 3-cycle.
+We will show that if H contains one 3-cycle, then it must contain more than 6 elements.